 Julia Georgallis and Jess Jones have been firm friends since they met in 2007 while studying Product & Furniture Design at Kingston University.
-Their first collection, TIME, was designed in 2009 in response to a university brief which set the task of combining the ancient process of lost wax casting with the relatively new process of rapid prototyping, or 3D printing as it’s more commonly known.
+Their first collection, TIME, was designed as a response to a brief which set the task of combining the ancient process of lost wax casting with the relatively new process of rapid prototyping, or 3D printing as it’s more commonly known.

-They quickly realised that 3D printing made it possible to cast unique pieces and, although jewellery wasn’t a common outcome for students on their course, it was obvious that a bespoke jewellery system was a perfect answer to the brief.
-Jewellery often marks a significant moment or memory and by creating custom-made pieces where the shape is influenced by an individual’s special date, this sentimentality is enhanced.
-With a specially designed algorithm to translate data to dimensions, the first object in the collection was created – TIME rings.
-After graduating the pair exhibited the rings during London Design Festival 2010 and went on to expand the range and sell jewellery for a couple of years.
+They quickly realised that 3D printing lent itself to making bespoke pieces and, although jewellery wasn’t a common outcome for students on their course, it was obvious that a bespoke jewellery system was a perfect answer to the brief.
+Jewellery often marks a significant moment or memory and by creating custom-made pieces where the shape is influenced by a customer’s personal data, each piece holds greater significance to its owner.

 COMMITMENT TO SUSTAINABILITY